wyki-io/aggro/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Formatting

+This projects uses [ktlint](https://github.com/pinterest/ktlint) to format Kotlin code.
+It runs the format during the Maven build.

+You can configure your IDE to warn you about this formatting following the link above.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: